-When planning our trip to Azerbaijan, we found the small village of Khinaliq marked as a highlight in every guidebook.
+When planning our road trip in Azerbaijan, we heard about the small village of Khinaliq as a highlight in every guidebook.
 Considered a getaway from civilization, this village is a journey back in time.
 There is no hot water, internet and even phone signal is very uncommon.
 Surrounded by 360° of the colossal Caucasus, Khinaliq is a place where visitors are in direct contact with nature.

 The village is located 60 km from Quba, a small city in northern Azerbaijan and the route itself is just memorable.
 Expect to find forests with small picnic areas next to the river, deserted valleys surrounded by mountains and deep canyons right next to the driving route.
 Although the journey from Quba to Khinaliq should not take longer than 1 hour, there are several spots where you should stop.
 Views are fantastic and there is no better break, than stopping from time to time to breath the fresh air of the mountains and see the magnificent landscapes.

 Inside Info: The route to Khinaliq is very simple but can be extremely difficult to drive when it´s snowing.
 Check out the weather forecast before heading to the village, especially if you are traveling between September and April.